 - A. Payment.
 All fees shall be due and payable at the time the application or appeal is submitted.
 No application or appeal shall be accepted completed without the proper fee being paid with the exception of the actual attorney fees which are required within 60 days of a local appeal decision. - B. Refunds.
 Fees will only be refunded as provided in this subsection: - When a fee is paid for an application which is later found to not be required, the city shall refund the fee. - 2.
 Errors.
 When an error is made in calculating a fee, overpayment will be refunded. - 3.
 Refund upon Withdrawal of an Application.
 In the event an applicant withdraws an application, the planning department shall refund the unused portion of the fee.
 In this case, the planning department will deduct from the fee the city's actual costs incurred in processing the application prior to withdrawal. - C. Fee Waivers.
 The planning division may waive all or any portion of an application fee if, in the opinion of the director, a particular application must be resubmitted because of an error made by the city.
-Appeal fees may be waived, wholly or in part, by the Ceity Commission, if the Ceity Commission finds that, considering fairness to the applicant and to opposing parties, a full or partial waiver of the appeal fee is warranted.
-Appeal fees shall not be charged for an appeal filed by a city-recognized neighborhood association, so long as the appeal has been officially approved by the general membership or board of the neighborhood association at a duly announced meeting.

-D. Major Projects.
+Appeal fees may be waived, wholly or in part, by the city commission, if the city commission finds that, considering fairness to the applicant and to opposing parties, a full or partial waiver of the appeal fee is warranted.
+Appeal fees shall not be charged for an appeal filed by a city-recognized neighborhood association, so long as the appeal has been officially approved by the general membership or board of the neighborhood association at a duly announced meeting. - D. Major Projects.
 The fees for a major project shall be the city's actual costs, which shall include, but not be limited to, the actual costs for staff time, as well as any consultants, including contract planners, attorneys and engineers.
 The costs of major projects will not be included in any average used to establish other fees under this section.
-For purposes of this subsection only, a "major project" is defined to include any combined plan and zone change and any project with an estimated construction cost over one million dollars.
+For purposes of this subsection t with an estimate